mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 advancedSerial @ 1.2.3 has been successfully installed!
 ```

-It went to a subdirectory in `.piolibdeps/`, together with some examples as well.
+It went into a subdirectory in `.piolibdeps/`, together with some examples.
-It can be used in the sketch:
+It can now be used in the sketch:

 ```cpp